JavGt/vscode-component-creator/README.md

 - You can create styles per module.
 - You can create a component with built-in style import.
 - It generates a barrel in your folder.
-- In the tsx files, integrate the interface
+- In the tsx files, integrate the interface.

 ## Integrations